th3hungryd3v/nucamp-round-2/1-HTML-CSS-JavaScript/Week-1/README.md

 - Always strive to be better than you were yesterday.

-- Always type shit out and see what happens, regardless if it's wrong/right or neither.
+- Always type examples or tutorials out for yourself and see what happens, regardless if it's wrong/right or neither.

--
+- Networking isn't just for routers and switches, get out there and meet with people in your community.